Jennifer4450/LearningJournal/README.md

 ### Growth Mindset

-Everytime I think of growth midset I always think of the movie *Meet The Robinsons*.
+Everytime I think of growth mindset I always think of the movie *Meet The Robinsons*.
 There is a line in the movie that always helps me look a different way at the thought of making a mistake *"Failure you learn, success not so much"*.
 When using this mantra I feel better about my potential and use that to continue to learn and grow.
 When you feel better about your own potential you also want to see others acheive more.
+That sets up positivity and potential for your team!
+Everybody wins!

 ### Reminders I can use to help me keep my Growth Mindset
 - Everyone has to start somewhere